don-san-sec/samurai/INSTALL.md

    - ✅ Security team receives test reports
    - ✅ No error messages appear

-**Troubleshooting:** If deployment is stuck on "Loading development":
+> [!IMPORTANT]
+> **Deployment Stuck on "Loading development"**
+>
+> If your test deployment won't load, try these solutions:
-- Clear browser cache and cookies
+> - Clear browser cache and cookies
-- Try in an incognito/private window
+> - Try in an incognito/private window
-- Restart your browser
+> - Restart your browser

 ## Step 7: Production Deployment